Fire Department & Home Fire Insurance Ratings

 Local fire departments continue to look at ways to improve services.
 New stations are planned or under construction.
 Some departments have recently improved ratings.
 Some departments are attending training, collecting documentation and preparing for an OSFM evaluation with hopes of classification improvements.
 The Orange County Board of Commissioners has also created a committee to provide recommendations for improvements in emergency services.

 For additional information on the rating system contact the North Carolina Office of the State Fire Marshal.
-For information on fire department ratings within Orange County contact the Orange Emergency Services Department - Fire Marshal Division at 919-245-6100.
+For information on fire department ratings within Orange County contact the Orange Emergency Services Department - Fire & Life Safety Division at 919-245-6100.